kapawlak/temp_lab_host/Courses/6/AL/lab4.md

 :::

 Note that in the text above, the arrows over the symbols indicate that the quantities they represent are *vectors* &ndash; that is, $\vec\theta$, $\vec\omega$ and $\vec\alpha$ have both magnitude and direction.
 (It is also common to denote that these quantities are vectors by setting their symbols in **boldface**, as ***&theta;***, ***&omega;*** and ***&alpha;***.)
-The direction is along the axis of rotation, and the sense is in the direction in which your right thumb points when you curl the fingers of your right hand in the direction of the rotation.
-Since it is only the sense that changes, and since we are not so much concerned with direction, for convenience we will use the scalar forms of the equations in which all these symbols appear.
+The direction is along the axis of rotation, and the orientation is in the direction in which your right thumb points when you curl the fingers of your right hand in the direction of the rotation.
+Since it is only the orientation that changes, and since we are not so much concerned with direction, for convenience we will use the scalar forms of the equations in which all these symbols appear.

 ## Mass, Force, Momentum